privat/llme/README.md

 I assume, from now, that there is a config file...

+### Prompt engineered

+The REPL interface allows you to navigate in the conversation history, fork it, and even edit it.
+It's easy to replay token generation, try different prompts, update parameters, or gaslight the assistant.

 ### Run one-shot queries

 Each prompt is run in order in the same chat session.